vansh3083/E-Commerce-Seller-Suite-Platform/README.md

 - **Performance Analytics:** Access to performance metrics and insights.
 - **Reliability and Support:** Reliable platform with comprehensive documentation and support.

-### Feasibility Study

-**Operational Feasibility:**
-Our team includes experts in machine learning, software engineering, and e-commerce.
-CI/CD pipelines ensure continuous updates and maintenance.
-User feedback will refine the app post-launch, ensuring compliance with data protection regulations and industry standards.

-**Technical Feasibility:**
-Using NLP methods and models like the T5 transformer for title generation and a multimodal classification model for category classification ensures high accuracy.
-Combining CNNs for imagery and RNNs for text processing improves product categorization.

-**Financial Feasibility:**
-Initial capital covers research, development, and testing.
-The economic model includes income from subscription services, premium features, and collaborations.
-A cost-benefit analysis indicates long-term profitability, with scalability expanding alongside the user base.

 ## Features

 - Automated product title and description generation